EQDiet/EQDietAlphaMobile0.1/README.md

 8. Go to app → build → outputs → apk → debug.
 9. Find `app-debug.apk` file.
 That's EQDiet Alpha Mobile apk!
 Now go to an Android mobile phone to test it.

+- Remember that the compiler that is included in this project will be getting older and outdated.
+You can upgrade the Gradle compiler by runing this command: `gradlew wrapper --gradle-version=[version number]`.
+Replace [verion number] with Gradle's latest version.
+ATTENTION: Do not upgrade to Gradle 7.0 when this is released.

 ### Note this project is protected by the MIT License.
 You can read it [here](https://github.com/EQDiet/EQDietAlphaMobile0.1/blob/master/LICENSE).
 #### © 2020, EQDiet.